MaidScientistIzutsumiMarin/tumblrbot/README.md

 Description of original project:
 > 4tv-tumblrbot was a collaborative project I embarked on with my close friend Dima, who goes by @smoqueen on Tumblr.
 The aim of this endeavor was straightforward yet silly: to develop a Tumblr bot powered by a machine-learning model.
 This bot would be specifically trained on the content from a particular Tumblr blog or a selected set of blogs, allowing it to mimic the style, tone, and thematic essence of the original posts.

-This fork is largely a rewrite of the source code with similarities in its structure and process:
-- Updates:
-   - Updated to the [New Post Format].
-   - Updated to the latest version of [OpenAI].
-   - Updated the [base model version][Settings] to [gpt-4.1-nano-2025-04-14].
-- Removed features:
-   - [Generation][Generate]:
-      - Removed clearing drafts behavior.
-   - [Training][Examples]:
-      - Removed exports that had HTML or reblogs.
-      - Removed special word-replacement behavior.
-      - Removed filtering by year.
-   - Removed setup and related files.
-- Changed/Added features:
-   - [Generation][Generate]:
-      - Added a link to the blog's draft page.
-      - Added error checking for uploading drafts.
-   - [Training][Examples]:
-      - Added the option to [Download] the latest posts from the [specified blogs][Settings].
-      - Added the option to remove posts flagged by the [Moderation API].
-      - Added the option to automatically [Fine-Tune] the examples on the [specified base model][Settings].
-      - Added the ability to add custom prompts and responses to the example data.
-      - Changed to now escape examples automatically.
-      - Set encoding for reading post data to `UTF-8` to fix decoding errors.
-      - Added newlines between paragraphs.
-      - Removed "ALT", submission, ask, and poll text from posts.
-      - Improved the estimated token counts and costs.
-   - Changed to [Rich] for output.
-      - Added progress bars.
-      - Added post previews.
-      - Added color, formatting, and more information to output.
-   - Created a [guided utility][Main] for every step of building your bot blog.
-   - Maid scripts wait for user input before the console closes.
-   - Added comand-line options to override [Settings] options.
-   - Added behavior to regenerate the default [config.toml][Settings] and [env.toml][Settings] if missing.
-   - Renamed several files.
-   - Renamed several [Settings] options.
-   - Changed the value of several [Settings] options.
-   - Added full type-checking coverage (fully importable from third-party scripts).

-To-Do:
+This fork is largely a rewrite of the source code with similarities in its structure and process.

+Features:
+- An [interactive console][Main] for all steps of generating posts for the blog:
+   1. Asks for [OpenAI] and [Tumblr] tokens.
+      - Stores API tokens using [keyring].
+      - Prevents API tokens from printing to the console.
+   1. Retrieves [Tumblr] [OAuth] tokens.
+   1. [Downloads posts][Download] from the [configured][config] [Tumblr] blogs.
+      - Skips redownloading already downloaded posts.
+      - Shows progress and previews the current post.
+   1. [Creates examples][Examples] to fine-tune the model from your posts.
+      - Filters out posts that contain more than just text data.
+      - Filters out any posts flagged by the [OpenAI] [Moderation API] (optional).
+         - Shows progress and previews the current post.
+      - Formats asks as the user message and the responses as the assistant response.
+      - Adds custom user messages and assistant responses to the dataset from the [configured][config] file.
+   1. Provides cost estimates if the currently saved examples are used to fine-tune the [configured][config] model.
+   1. [Uploads examples][Fine-Tune] to [OpenAI] and begins the fine-tuning process.
+      - Resumes monitoring the same fine-tuning process when restarted.
+      - Stores the output model automatically when fine-tuning is completed.
+   1. [Generates and uploads posts][Generate] to the [configured][config] [Tumblr] blog using the [configured][config] fine-tuned model.
+      - Creates tags by extracting keywords at the [configured][config] frequency using the [configured][config] model.
+      - Uploads posts as drafts to the [configured][config] [Tumblr] blog.
+      - Shows progress and previews the current post.
+- Colorful output, progress bars, and post previews using [rich].
+- Automatically keeps the [config] file up-to-date and recreates it if missing.

+**To-Do:**
 - Add documentation.
 - Finish updating [README.md].
-- Change the differences list to instead just be a list of features.

-**Please submit an issue or contact us for features you want to added/reimplemented.**
+**Please submit an issue or contact us for features you want added/reimplemented.**

 ## Installation
 1. Install the latest version of [Python]: